Skip to main content

 • Method: FFmpeg concat demuxer for lossless MP4 concatenation (no re-encoding when codecs match).

-• Operation: Creates a concat list → runs ffmpeg -f concat -safe 0 -i list.txt -c copy output.mp4.
+• Operation: Writes clip buffers to temp files → builds concat list → runs ffmpeg -f concat -safe 0 -i list.txt -c copy output.mp4.

-• Re-encoding fallback: If clips have mismatched codecs (unlikely since all come from Veo), falls back to re-encoding with H.264.
+• Re-encoding fallback: If clips have mismatched codecs (unlikely since all come from Veo), falls back to re-encoding with H.264 (libx264, CRF 18, fast preset).

 ### Transition Generation: Veo API Request